vicky-playground/bfgs-perturbation/readme.md

+# Medium: Optimization Algorithms and their Role in Machine Learning: A Quick Look at CMA-ES and BFGS <src='https://medium.com/javarevisited/optimization-algorithms-and-their-role-in-machine-learning-a-look-at-cma-es-and-bfgs-25524ab0605e'>

 # Using Perturbation to Optimize BFGS Algorithm

 Using the same random start points for 30 dimensions to test CEC2013 benchmark functions to see if the end point perturbated by hypercubes in each iteration (replacing the end point with the point within the search space of the hypercube: the distance between the end point and the start point of each iteration *square root of 2 / 30 for each dimension) betters the standard BFGS.  <br />